UnkTR/NuvioMobile-iOS/README.md

 The mobile app is built from a single shared codebase in [composeApp](./composeApp), with native platform entry points for Android and iOS.

+This fork’s purpose is changing little things into my liking.You will understand if you build it.

 ## Installation

 ### Android